 It’s well-known that once a hacker gets on your computer, they have programs that can turn on your webcam without triggering alerts like the webcam light.
-That’s why covering or unplugging the camera when not in use is a good idea.
+That’s why covering or unplugging the camera when they’re not in use is a good idea.

 Unfortunately, that doesn’t do much if the hacker has full access to your computer.
-They can still rummage through your email, browser history and passwords, documents and whatever else they want.
+They can still rummage through your email, browser history and passwords, documents, and whatever else they want.
 And when you do use the webcam, they can eavesdrop.
 So you need to keep them off at all costs.

-To get a RAT on your computer, hackers have a number of tricks: fake email attachments or malicious links, Trojan viruses, phony tech-support calls, and so forth.
+To get a RAT on your computer, hackers have a number of tricks: Fake email attachments or malicious links, trojan viruses, phony tech-support calls and so forth.
 Once you’re tricked into running a file, clicking a link or inviting them onto your system, they can take control and do whatever they want.

 To turn off Remote Assistance in Windows, first get to the Control Panel.
 For Windows 8 and 10, right-click on the Start button and select “Control Panel.”
 In Windows Vista and 7, go to Start > Control Panel.

-In the Control Panel search box in the upper right corner, type “remote” and then click the “Allow remote access to your computer” link.
+In the Control Panel search box in the upper right corner, type “remote” and click the “Allow remote access to your computer” link.

 Uncheck the “Allow Remote Assistance connections to this computer” option and click OK.

 For Macs, go to the Apple icon and select System Preferences.
-Then click the Sharing icon and uncheck Remote Login, Remote Management and everything else on the list just to be safe.
-If you do share files or a printer on the network, don’t uncheck “File or Printer sharing.”
+Then click the Sharing icon and uncheck Remote Login, Remote Management and everything else on the list, just to be safe.
+If you do share files or a printer on the network, don’t uncheck “File or printer sharing.”

 Of course, a RAT isn’t the only way a hacker can spy on you.
 A few years back, a school in Pennsylvania installed tracking software on the laptops it gave students.
-The software gave the school control of the webcam, and boy did it get in trouble for collecting images of students in their homes.
+The software gave the school control of the webcam, and, boy, did it get in trouble for collecting images of students in their homes.

 If you have a company laptop, it could have similar software on it.
 While companies are supposed to disclose the presence of that kind of software, not all do.
 Moral of the story: If it’s not yours, watch what you do on it.